-While the Global Development sector is paying more attention than ever before to the importance of decolonisation, it is simply not enough.
+While the global development sector is paying more attention than ever before to the importance of decolonisation, it is simply not enough.
 Genuine, substantive change in how the sector operates, and who holds the power, has failed to materialise.
 Hegemonic understandings of development and who it should serve continue to dominate.
-Racist, paternalistic, and patriarchal attitudes do not just belong to a few "bad apples" in the sector - they are "baked in" to how the sector works and affect a diverse range of outcomes including funding decisions, career progression and programme design.
+Racist, paternalistic and patriarchal attitudes do not just belong to a few "bad apples" in the sector - they are "baked in" to how the sector works and affect a diverse range of outcomes including funding decisions, career progression and programme design.
 All this means that, even if one person has good intentions, they are severely limited by the system they work in.

 This tends to translate into practices that do not put the needs of the people that the sector wishes to serve at the centre.
-For instance, organisations in the so called 'Global North' are overrepresented in conferences, funding applications, and awards; agendas and priorities are often dictated by headquarters and funders; resources and decision-making power tend to condense in the Global North; experiences and leadership of the so called 'Global South' organisations are often ignored; voices that raise these issues are often sidelined or dismissed.
+For instance, organisations in the countries that traditionally fund aid interventions are overrepresented in conferences, funding applications, and awards; agendas and priorities are often dictated by headquarters and funders; resources and decision-making power tend to condense in funder countries; experiences and leadership of organisations in the countries where development assistance is delivered are often ignored; voices that raise these issues are often sidelined or dismissed.
 Integrity Action has a duty to contribute to re-imagining our sector and to once for all ending those practices that do not put the needs of the people we are trying to serve first.